siyuhuang/QuantArt/README.md

 ```

 ## Resume Training
-To resume training from a checkpoint, specify ' --resume_from_checkpoint' with the checkpoint path.
+To resume training from a checkpoint, specify `--resume_from_checkpoint' with the checkpoint path.
 For instance,
 ```
 python -u main.py --base configs/coco2art.yaml -t True --gpus 0, --resume_from_checkpoint logs/coco2art/checkpoints/last.ckpt
 ```